Get desktop application:

 Whether or not to return the prev value Not used anymore

 Time to last in milliseconds.
-TTL is the relative expire time, since the raft-log applied.
+TTL is the relative expire time, since the raft-log proposed.
 If `ttl_ms` is set, `expire_at` is ignored.

 Used in: